Implementing async-await syntax using delimited continuations

 }

-The part that is put in the .then
+The part that is passed to the .then (the callback) is actually the

-continuation starting from the await
+continuation starting from the await and ending when the async

 function ends.
-If we have some kind of .then
+If we have some kind of .then operator (called >>= or

-in Haskell), each time we await
+bind in Haskell), each time we await an effectful value, we can capture

-the current delimited continuation (from the await
+the current delimited continuation (from the await to the async)

-and use it as a handler for the value through our .then
+and use it as a handler for the value through our .then function.

 Let’s use this technique to implement nondeterministic computation.

-8. The List
+8. The List monad

 One way of modeling nondeterministic computation is through lists.
 Each time we

-.
+will say [Int].
 When we want to model a nondeterministic

-s (let's say, into strings), we use
+computation on Ints (let’s say, into strings), we use

-. we combine those two values through first applying
+Int -> [String]. we combine those two values through first applying

-flattening the lists together into a [String]
+flattening the lists together into a [String].
+When implemented in

 Scheme, it looks like this: